lmiller1990/typing-the-test-suite/README.md

 ### 4.0 TypeScript, Node.js and Jest

 We introduce TypeScript and Jest by developing and testing a Node.js API.
 Note: This section assumes basic knowledge of Node.js and Express.
+[Source code here](https://github.com/lmiller1990/typing-the-test-suite/tree/master/sections-1-2-3-4-intro-calc-matchers-nodejs/).

 -    4.1 TypeScript and Jest with ts-jest
 -    4.2 Express Setup